gruntwork-io/docs/_docs-sources/foundations/overview/index.md

-# Elements of DevOps Foundations
+# DevOps components

+Modern infrastructure is highly complex and often difficult to reason about.